 An important move for Zambia’s energy mix

 The Central Zambia Solar Project is of particular importance to all stakeholders.
 For Xago Africa, it is one of its best contracts both in solar energy and in the other renewable energy sources it is operating in several African countries.
-In Kenya, where its headquarters are located, it is currently building a 40 MW solar power plant with batteries for energy storage.
-The $70 million plant is funded by the Power Africa initiative, a programme launched by former US President Barack Obama.

 As for Solarcentury East Africa, the aim is to strengthen its presence in East Africa.
 Recently, the company commissioned two 2.25 MW mini-grids in Eritrea.
 The involvement of the Zambian company Blue Chip Resources in the 300 MW solar project is not insignificant.
 It will gain experience in a country that is resolutely oriented towards solar energy.